StevenBlack/vocab/million-dollar-words.md

 to mean any sensory experience that provokes a flood of nostalgia.
 When an adult has a glass of chocolate milk and an Oreo, he or she is likely to have a Proustian experience.
 The smell of newly-mown grass is often Proustian, evoking memories of summer camp or trips to the country.
-Say PROOST-EE-AN.

 ### provenance
 Place of origin or source.
 Frequently used when obtaining information about a work of art or an antique.
 The next time you're in a posh antique store and want to give the impression that you belong there, say to the owner, "Can you tell something about the provenance of this crystal thingee?"
-Say PR AH V-EN-ENCE.

 ### puce